Ida Applebroog: Mercy Hospital

 Our ‘Unheard Voices‘ events season aims to illuminate the life and work of women whose stories have been stifled by history.

-The season spans two major exhibitions at the Freud Museum: ‘Ida Applebroog: Mercy Hospital’ (28 February – 7 June 2020) and ‘Muriel Gardiner’ (June – October 2020), both celebrated for challenging the structures of society and pushing boundaries in the name of activism.
+The season spans two major exhibitions at the Freud Museum: ‘Ida Applebroog: Mercy Hospital’ (28 February – 30 December 2020) and ‘Muriel Gardiner’ (TBC), both celebrated for challenging the structures of society and pushing boundaries in the name of activism.

 Ida Applebroog: Mercy Hospital Press Coverage